aclcommunity/ark-kernal/README.md

 Compiles everything with `gcc -m32 -ffreestanding -fno-stack-protector -fno-pic -nostdlib`, links with a custom `linker.ld`, and packages the result into a bootable `titan.iso` via `grub-mkrescue` — ready to boot in QEMU or a VM.

-## Honest scope

-This is a **learning/hobby OS project**, not a production or security-hardened system.
-The safety layer, encryption, and fail-closed design choices are real and deliberate, but the project doesn't claim paging, true multitasking, or a full on-disk filesystem beyond the single encrypted volume blob.
-Everything listed above is implemented and working in QEMU — what you see is what's there.